saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 First, [pjdfstest](https://github.com/pjd/pjdfstest) is a test suite for POSIX system calls.
 It checks that they behave correctly according to the specification, e.g. return the right errors, change time metadata when appropriated, succeed when they should, etc.
-It is particularly useful to test file systems, and mainly used to this effect.
+It's particularly useful to test file systems, and mainly used to this effect.
 In fact, it was originally written to validate the ZFS port to FreeBSD, but it now supports multiple operating systems and file systems, while still primarily used by the FreeBSD project to test against UFS and ZFS file systems.